 Our first herdsire, MGF 182, a Mincey Goat Farm buck, was purchased from Indian Territory Farms after acquiring some of the Mincey herd.

 Our herd is performance tested and the Savanna does are proving to possess excellent mothering skills.
 We can't praise them enough for their excellent mothering ability.
 Savanna goats are confronted with brutal heat and humidity here in our central Florida climate and they have done very well.
 We've observed them grazing or laying down in the sun even when the temps are 95-100 with high humidity and heat indexes reaching 110.

 One of 2017s bright super moons rising over the lake, but these does don't seem too interested.

 All kids are currently being DNA tested and will be registered with Pedigree International (and NASA upon request) prior to, or upon purchase.
-We are into the fall 2017 kidding season and still have a couple of awesome bucklings available.
-Get on the waiting list for the early 2018 kids.
+Kids are on the ground with some weaned and some soon to be weaned.
+Contact us for what is available.

 SH 164 Juggernaut

 isour newest herdsire bringing in a new bloodline coming from Sleepy Hollow Farm and Sired out of GCS C178 Jim